ConceptaNjolima/MyTNTResources/README.md

 * *Add project section*
 * *Add quick cheat sheets - Git... others?*
 * *Order lessons*
+* *What's the voice?
+Narrating to the instructors?*

 ## How to use these materials
 * **Instructors** - this course is the day by day lesson plan.